To get OpenMD up and running, there are some required (and optional) software packages you should have to create a functioning build environment:

 If you are building all of the prerequisites from source, you’ll need (in addition to a C++ compiler):

-2. perl and python – interpreted scripting languages that some of the OpenMD utilities use to parse and process data files.
+- python – An interpreted scripting language that some of the OpenMD utilities use to parse and process data files.

 You’ll also likely want to download and compile the following useful tools for interacting with the data: